Phil Ochs: Traveling: 1971–1975

 In 1972, Ochs was asked to write the theme song for the film Kansas City Bomber.
-The task proved difficult, as Ochs struggled to overcome his writer's block.
+The task proved difficult, as he struggled to overcome his writer's block.
 Although his song was not used in the soundtrack, it was released as a single.

-Ochs decided to travel.
-In mid-1972, he went to Australia and New Zealand.
-He traveled to Africa in 1973, where he visited Ethiopia, Kenya, Tanzania, Malawi, and South Africa.
-One night, Ochs was attacked and strangled by robbers in Dar es Salaam, Tanzania, which damaged his vocal cords, causing a loss of the top three notes in his vocal range.
+In mid-1972, Ochs traveled to Australia and New Zealand and then to Africa the following year, where he visited Ethiopia, Kenya, Malawi, and South Africa.
+While visiting Tanzania one night, he was attacked and choked by robbers in Dar es Salaam, which damaged his vocal cords, causing a loss of the top three notes in his vocal range.
 The attack also exacerbated his growing mental problems, and he became increasingly paranoid.
-Ochs believed the attack may have been arranged by government agents—perhaps the CIA.
+Ochs believed the attack may have been arranged by US government agents, perhaps the CIA.
 Still, he continued his trip, even recording a single in Kenya, "Bwatue".

 On September 11, 1973, the Allende government of Chile was overthrown in a coup d'état.
-Allende committed suicide during the bombing of the presidential palace, and singer Victor Jara was rounded up with other professors and students, tortured and brutally killed.
+The court set up by the Chilean military claimed that Allende committed suicide during the bombing of the presidential palace, and singer Victor Jara was rounded up with other professors and students, tortured and murdered.
 When Ochs heard about the manner in which his friend had been killed, he was outraged and decided to organize a benefit concert to bring to public attention the situation in Chile, and raise funds for the people of Chile.
 The concert, "An Evening with Salvador Allende", was held on May 9, 1974, at New York City's Felt Forum, included films of Allende; singers such as Pete Seeger, Arlo Guthrie, Dave Van Ronk, and Bob Dylan; and political activists such as former U.S. Attorney General Ramsey Clark.
 Dylan had agreed to perform at the last minute when he heard that the concert had sold so few tickets that it was in danger of being canceled.
 Once his participation was announced, the event quickly sold out.

 After the Chile benefit, Ochs and Dylan discussed the possibility of a joint concert tour, playing small nightclubs.
 Nothing came of the Dylan-Ochs plans, but the idea eventually evolved into Dylan's Rolling Thunder Revue.

 The Vietnam War ended on April 30, 1975.
 Ochs planned a final "War Is Over" rally, which was held in New York's Central Park on May 11.
 More than 100,000 people came to hear Ochs, joined by Harry Belafonte, Odetta, Pete Seeger, Paul Simon and others.
-Ochs and Joan Baez sang a duet of "There but for Fortune" and he closed with his song "The War Is Over"—finally a true declaration that the war was over.
+Ochs and Joan Baez sang a duet of "There but for Fortune" and he closed with his song "The War Is Over".